webmontagks/website/readme.md

 ## Creating a Build

-Please use [Grunt.js](https://github.com/gruntjs/grunt) for building a production-state of a website.
+Please use [Grunt.js](https://github.com/gruntjs/grunt) for building a production-state of the website.
 The `Gruntfile.js` has tasks for concatenating and minifing CSS and JavaScript.

 Just run